 Carole P. Kunstadt received her BFA, magna cum laude, from the Hartford Art School, West Hartford, Connecticut, with a concentration in two-dimensional studies, and continued with postgraduate studies at the Akademie der Bildenen Künste in Munich, Germany.
-Her interest in tapestry design and weaving led to an assistantship in the tapestry studio of Helena Hernmarck.
-She co-founded Kennedy/Kunstadt Tapestries in 1981.
+A tapestry designer, fiber artist, collagist, painter, and book arts artist she often invokes other people's histories in the objects she uses which gives her work a metaphysical quality of timelessness.

 The PBS/OFF BOOK Book Arts mini-documentary in the series on progressive arts, features Kunstadt in the segment, Transforming the Sacred.